 Touching stories of determination and integrity were submitted

-to our Personal Achievement Scholarship from students nationwide!
+to our Community Contribution Scholarship from high school students nationwide!

 Ella forged her own path to advocacy after George Floyd’s murder and a classmate’s racist social media post.
 She felt a need to confront her seemingly tolerant community on the underlying prejudices and discrimination that were running rampant.
 She created blacklives2020.weebly.com.
 Ella spent many hours each day in the summer of 2020 building and adding to the website creating a conglomeration of statistics, photos, articles, videos, social media posts, educational resources and ways to take action.